 For now, we would ask legislators to consider the following:

+Progress is being made to improve rural operations, benefiting both the communities we serve, our riders, and employees.

-The limited number of non-operational staff remaining at GMT are doing the best they can to be a good partner to VTrans and the State of Vermont.
+The limited number of non-operational staff remaining at GMT are doing the best they can and will continue to do so to be a good partner to VTrans and the State of Vermont.
 Past missteps are not rooted in managerial malfeasance or incompetence but overall capacity.

-GMT is governed by a volunteer Board of Commissioners who are doing the best they can to manage a very complex organization, one of the most complex small transit agencies in the nation, with minimal staff capacity.
+GMT is governed by a volunteer Board of Commissioners who are doing the best they can and will continue to do so to manage a very complex organization, one of the most complex small transit agencies in the nation, with minimal staff capacity.
 Up to 28 volunteers serve on the board as primary and alternate commissioners.

 Progress is being made to reduce urban service costs with limited impact on communities and riders, but there is no avoiding the fact that these reductions will harm some of our most vulnerable community members.
 There is also no avoiding the fact that some of the transit being eliminated is among the most cost effective in the state.

-Progress is being made to improve rural operations, benefiting both the communities we serve, our riders, and employees.

 Bonus Section: Why So Many Big, Empty Buses?